 first ☛ Lawrence last ☛ Abu Hamdan (reincarnated.
 1985 Amman) just moved to Berlin

-Lawrence Abu Hamdan is an artist, "private ear" and fellow at the Vera list centre for Art and Politics at the New School, New York.
-His projects have taken the form of audiovisual installations, performances, graphic works, photography, Islamic sermons, cassette tape compositions, potato chip packets, essays, and lectures.
+Lawrence Abu Hamdan is an artist and audio investigator and currently a guest of the DAAD artist in berlin program.
 Abu Hamdan’s interest with sound and its intersection with politics originate from his background as a touring musician and facilitator of DIY music .
-The artists audio investigations has been used as evidence at the UK asylum Tribunal and advocacy for organisations such as Amnesty International - and Defence for Children International.
+The artists audio investigations has been used as evidence at the UK Asylum and Immigration Tribunal and as advocacy for organisations such as Amnesty International and Defence for Children International.
 The artist’s forensic audio investigations are conducted as part of his research for Forensic Architecture at Goldsmiths College London where he received his PhD in 2017.